Year 7 & 8

 East Otago High School offers a broad curriculum with specialist teachers and modern facilities.
 Year 7 and 8 students have the benefits of a homeroom structure providing security and this is enhanced through the larger school structure.

-Students have access to school computers both in their homerooms, the library and in the computer suites.
+Students have extensive access to technology at school including sets of chromebooks dedicated to the Year 7 and 8 classes.
 The library and the computer suites are available at lunchtime for students’ recreational or homework needs.
-Online access is available via personal log-ins; however there is a limit to the amount of data that students can download.
+Online access is available via personal log-ins.
+Students’ devices can be linked to the school network on request.

-Each student will have at least 16 words to learn each fortnight.
+Each student will have 10 words to learn each fortnight.
 These words are taken from students’ writing and topic lists as appropriate.
 Parental help ensuring this happens would be appreciated.
 These words are kept in the students’ homework diaries.
 Tests are held every fortnight.

 Basic Maths Facts

 Ready recall of basic addition and subtraction as well as knowledge of the multiplication tables is essential for success in our Mathematics programme.